Garden Soil pH Testing and Amending

 Soil pH Test

 The pH test is a simple indicator test requiring some soil, water (use distilled water for best results), a clean cup or jar, and a Garden Tutor pH test strip.
 The Garden Tutor pH test strips cover a pH range of 3.5 to 9.0 in .5 increments.
-Each pH test strip has four pads that change color depending on the pH of the test material.
+Each pH test strip has three pads that change color depending on the pH of the test material.
 Each pad on the pH test strip covers a specific segment of the pH range.
-Having four pads helps with accuracy since a pH range of 3.5-9 is broad and the color changes can be subtle and difficult to determine.
+Having three pads helps with accuracy since a pH range of 3.5-9 is broad and the color changes can be subtle and difficult to determine.

 Garden Tutor pH test